damarising/warri-emmanuel-/FOSS4G-E-Meeting-2017-07-19.md

  - php 5 no longer distributed on ubuntu

- - goal of release candidate by Boston?
+ - jeff: goal of release candidate by Boston?

    - release master as-is?